Dante3085/TilemapEditor/README.md

 TilemapEditor made with MonoGame.
 Original implementation is from Dante3085/EVCMonoGame project.

 # TODO / Ideas

+Look at this GoogleDoc for all developing ideas for this project.
+Once those ideas are finalized they will be added to this Readme: https://docs.google.com/document/d/1elQn1kzss2R7A1ls9WYz87fhxNSvfMHyVpEyd7oDchg/edit?usp=sharing

 1. Polish
   1.1 Code-Cleanup: Understand TilemapEditor code again and make it clearer and simpler wherever possible.